Apoc70/PowerShell-Scripts/Exchange Online/Test-DomainAvailability/README.md

 # Test-DomainAvailability.ps1

-Check the availability of a domain in a selected Office 365 region.

 ## Description

 The script queries the login uri for the selected Office 365 region.
 The response contains metadata about the domain queried.